riOSProgramming/FAQ/README-Swift.md

 * Justify every pixel of your UI - is a control essential for most people?
 * Is this interaction obvious?
 A lot of apps use really interesting combinations of swipes, pinches and taps but make sure that your users will know how to use them.
 * Use Auto Layout and size classes.
-These make it a lot simpler to handle the 5 different screen sizes (iPhone 3.5", iPhone 4", iPhone 4.7", iPhone 5.5", iPad) than writing your layout code manually
+These make it a lot simpler to handle the *many* different screen sizes (such as iPhone SE iPhone XS, iPad Pro, and iPad in Split View) than writing your layout code manually

 ### I heard Interface Builder is evil.
 How do I do everything in code?